 No required reading on the MPhil in Writing.

 Graduates can become published writers in their chosen medium or find work as critics, journalists or writing educators.
-The MPhil also offers a valuable qualification for those wishing to enhance their career prospects in publishing, editing and teaching, or proceed to PhD study.
+The MPhil also offers a valuable qualification for those wishing to enhance their career prospects in publishing, editing and teaching.

 As a USW student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.